Master Gardener Volunteer & Home Horticulture Training

 2026 Master Gardener Volunteer Training - This 17 session class will be held in the Verde Valley beginning in January, 2026.
 Applications will be available in November, 2025.
 If you would like to be placed on a list to receive an application please email Mary Barnes at barnesm@arizona.edu

-Home Horticulture Classes are held via Zoom each Fall for those who would like to learn science-based gardening practices, with no volunteer commitment.
+2025 Home Horticulture Class -This class is for those who would like to learn science-based gardening practices, with no volunteer commitment.
 The class covers most of the same topics listed above for the Master Gardener Volunteer training, but condensed to fit into 2 hours.
-Please email Mary Barnes at barnesm@arizona.edu to be placed on the distribution list to receive an application in August for the 7-sessio class that begins on Tuesday, September 9, 2025.
-The class will be held once a week (Tuesday evenings).
-The class fee is $125.
+The 2025 session will be held via Zoon on Tuesday evenings, Sept 9th to October 21st, 6:00pm to 8:00pm.
+Please submit your application by August 15th via email to Mary Barnes at barnesm@arizona.edu or via U.S. Mail to Mary Barnes, 840 Rodeo Drive, Bldg C, Prescott, AZ 86305.
+The class fee is $125 and will be requested after acceptance to the class.